Shukuu Izakaya Tanjong Pagar Review

 Our verdict: Shukuu Izakaya

-A good dinner and a good sake may be described as perfect marriage, one might talk about the food as being sumptuous, bold in flavour and in a tantalizing sense, be lured and bewitched by Shukuu Izakaya for her seductive and glamorous charms.
-KanPai !
+A good dinner and a good sake may be described as perfect marriage.
+One might talk about the food as being sumptuous, bold in flavour and tantalizing, be lured and bewitched by Shukuu Izakaya for its seductive and glamorous charms.
+KanPai!
 Cheers!

 A: 8 Stanley Street Singapore 068727